What is the Residency Match?

 All DO and MD graduates utilize the Electronic Residency Application Service (ERAS) to begin the process of matching into a residency specialty of their choice.
 The National Residency Match Program (NRMP) match occurs in March each year for senior medical students to attempt to be accepted for their preferred residency and location.
 Residencies may be located at academic medical centers, community hospitals, military facilities, VA hospitals, or Federally Qualified Health Centers (FQHCs) serving the rural and/or underserved areas.
 All soon to be graduates (DO and MD) compete for these positions at ACGME approved residency programs.
 Main Residency Match Data and Reports can be found on the The Match, National Residency Matching Program website.
 Visit NRMP’s Main Residency Match Data and Reports page for the full reports.

 We are working with a number of hospitals, hospital systems, and clinics in our area to help encourage them to choose to add graduate medical education opportunities here in the Central Valley and provide them with resources to help make the resident experience exceptional.
-Many of our local and surrounding facilities understand the importance of graduate medical education and are taking steps to add GME positions to provide excellent training to the many new graduates beginning in 2024.
+Many of our local and surrounding facilities understand the importance of graduate medical education and are taking steps to add GME positions to provide excellent training for our graduates.

 Local Residencies Available to CHSU-COM Graduates